Updated 17/4/25

 • Repeat at a rate of 100–120 minute

-5).
-Check for, and remove where appropriate, the 5 P’s before placing the pads: Patches, Pendants, Piercings, Pacemakers and Perspiration and excessive body hair.
+3. Check that there are no ‘5 P’s’ and remove before placing the pads: Patches, Pendants, Piercings, Pacemakers and Perspiration (wipe skin dry) and excessive body hair. (razor in the ‘Airway & Defibrillator’ pouch)

 Correct Pad Placement

-7).
-Press the blue button to start analysing the cardiac rhythm.
+5. The machine will either tell you to press the ‘blue button’ to start analysing or will automatically start analysing (New AED).
 Stop chest compressions and do not touch the casualty whilst the AED is analysing.

-9).
-Once charged, the person delivering chest compression MUST ENSURE that everyone is standing clear of the casualty before delivering the shock.
+7. Once charged, the person delivering chest compression MUST ENSURE that everyone is standing clear of the casualty before delivering the shock.
 If oxygen is being delivered by a mask, it must be removed prior to delivering the shock.
-However if an igel is being used, there is no need to remove oxygen before delivering the shock.
+However if an i-gel is being used, there is no need to remove oxygen before delivering the shock as the i-gel and Bag Valve form a closed system.

 Beware – The FRED AED can be fooled by movement, on one occasion an earlier model being used as a monitor (no longer team practice) advised team members to deliver a shock to a wet and shivering casualty who was sat up and talking.
 Do not deliver shocks to fully conscious talking casualties!